musslebot/pyrecon/README.txt

 Date Created: 3/7/2013
 Authors: Michael Musslewhite, Larry Lindsey

-PyRECONSTRUCT provides relatively easy access to XML files associated with the program RECONSTRUCT using the Python programming language.
-This package also be used to develop scripts/programs for various tasks associated with these XML files.
+PyRECONSTRUCT provides easy access to XML files associated with the program RECONSTRUCT.
+This package should also be used to develop scripts/programs for various tasks that use these XML files.
+Included examples are mergeTool for merging multiple RECONSTRUCT series and excelTool for pushing object data into an excel workbook (.xlsx).

+PyRECONSTRUCT should be imported with the name 'pyrecon' (i.e. import pyrecon)

+To import only the XML-parse portion of PyRECONSTRUCT:
+	from pyrecon.tools import classes
+		or
+	from pyrecon.tool.classes import *

 More info on RECONSTRUCT can be found here:
 	http://synapses.clm.utexas.edu/tools/index.stm